alissonromaosantos/alissonromaosantos/README.md

 I'm a Brazilian software developer 🇧🇷, graduated from SENAI CETIND 🎓 and Cubos Academy 💡.
 I spent about 5 years of my life treating programming as a hobby 🧑🏻‍💻, and now I want to turn that hobby into my profession 💼.
 I really enjoy working in multidisciplinary teams 🤝🏻, developing challenging and robust projects 🚀.
 I believe that a team united by a common purpose 💪🏻 is capable of facing any challenge 🧗.

-🌍  I'm based in Camaçari, Bahia, Brasil.
+🌍  I'm based in Camaçari, Bahia, Brasil

 ✉️  You can contact me at aliromaosantos@gmail.com

-🧠  I'm learning about Software Engineer.
+🧠  I'm learning about Software Engineering

-🤝  I'm open to collaborating on challenging projects for small, medium, and large companies.
+🤝  I'm open to collaborating on challenging projects for small, medium, and large companies

-⚡  I love pizza and coffee like every good programmer.
+⚡  I love pizza and coffee like every good programmer

 ### Skills